Entity resource statement 2015–16

 - a range of forms to accompany the EMS elements as required.

-- electricity contracts were reviewed to ensure value for money.
-Energy supply contracts negotiated in recent years has resulted in estimated savings of $15,000 during 2014–15, and
+- electricity contracts continued to be reviewed to ensure value for money.
+Energy supply contracts negotiated in recent years resulted in estimated savings of $15,000, and

 - ongoing staff education to reduce energy use where possible, such as shutting down desktops and switching off lights and other electrical equipment when not in use.

-- e-waste was recycled or reused where possible, including auctioning redundant but still operational equipment
+- e-waste was recycled or reused where possible, including auctioning redundant but still operational equipment, and

 - ensuring fully recyclable packaging where possible.

-- most facsimile machines were set to email to reduce printing costs
+- most facsimile machines are set to email to reduce printing costs

 - affidavits of 100 pages or more are no longer printed